 Although we understand that every student is unique, teaching in schools is still optimised to an average student.
-To get beyond this, the Education and Youth Authority in Estonia has started building a personalised learning path infrastructure.
-The infrastructure enables collection and usage of personal learning experiences while respecting privacy and ensuring security.
+To get beyond this, the Education and Youth Board and the Ministry of Education and Research of Estonia have started building a personalised learning path infrastructure.
+The infrastructure enables the collection and usage of personal learning experiences while respecting privacy and ensuring security.

 Often people think that personalisation happens if each individual in the classroom gets more teacher’s attention and everything else will be the same.
 But what we have seen in recent years is that personalisation at large scale without any automation is not working.
 Take for instance Spotify – you set your preferences and the system learns how to personalize music for you.
 There is no DJ selecting individual pieces of music for you.